Jaguar XF saloon

 - Some versions are expensive

 It was exactly what the marque needed and gave Jaguar a credible rival to German cars like the Audi A6, BMW 5 Series and Mercedes E-Class, as well as models from further afield like the Lexus GS.
-The Jaguar XF faces the latest iterations of all these models, and does so with improved practicality, better efficiency, up-to-date infotainment and build quality that has taken a step up, too.
+The newer Jaguar XF faces the latest iterations of all these models, and does so with improved efficiency, up-to-date infotainment and build quality that has taken a step up, too.
+Its looks have only been given a subtle refresh but it now features narrow LED headlights with 'double J' running lights, a new grille and a sharper bumper design.

-For a large executive car, the XF can be economical, with 50.4mpg claimed for the entry-level diesel along with some models benefitting from a low Benefit-in-Kind (BiK) tax band for company-car drivers.
-The popular combination of the 178bhp diesel and an automatic gearbox can return 49.9mpg.
+For a large executive car, the XF can be economical, with up to 57.2mpg claimed for the entry-level diesel along with some models benefitting from a reasonably low Benefit-in-Kind (BiK) tax band for company-car drivers, although its rivals all offer hybrid engines with lower BiK costs.
 Petrol models aren’t as affordable to run but hold appeal for those who enjoy driving.

-Eye-catching features like air vents that swivel open when you press the starter button and a circular gear selector rising from the centre console put the XF on the map, and add a bit of extra theatre to getting in and driving off.
+The eye-catching circular gear selector that rose from the console may have helped put the XF on the map but it's now been replaced by a stubby lever, clad in leather and metal, that's more satisfying to operate.
 You might also notice there’s more space for front and rear occupants this time round.

-There really is no such thing as a ‘basic’ XF: the entry-level Prestige has leather seats, dual-zone climate control and ambient cabin lighting together with convenience features like cruise control, rear parking sensors, and automatic headlights and wipers.
+There really is no such thing as a ‘basic’ XF and all models are now offered in sporty-looking R-Dynamic trim with aggressive bumpers, side skirts and a discreet spoiler.
+Buyers can also specify S, SE and HSE equipment grades, and even the entry-level R-Dynamic S has leather electrically adjustable and heated seats, dual-zone climate control and ambient cabin lighting together with convenience features like cruise control, a 3D surround camera, and automatic headlights and wipers.
+All models get the 11.4 Pivi Pro touchscreen too.

 When evaluated by independent crash-test body Euro NCAP in 2015, the XF achieved a five-star score, improving on the previous model despite the test getting tougher.
 The XF now has autonomous emergency braking, using a forward-facing radar to anticipate collisions and automatically brake if necessary.
 If you brake hard, the XF will also help by applying maximum braking force.